 Stacking credit card earnings

 To maximize your earnings, you need to choose the right card for the purchase.
-For Rakuten, this means narrowing down your choice to one of four categories:
+For Rakuten, this means narrowing down your choice to one of three categories:

-- Cards with elevated earnings for online shopping: Some cards specify (or give you the ability to specify) online shopping as a bonus category.
+3. Cards with elevated earnings for eligible online shopping: Some cards specify (or give you the ability to specify) online shopping as a bonus category.
 A couple of examples include the Bank of America® Customized Cash Rewards credit card and Blue Cash Everyday® Card from American Express.

 Rakuten and dining programs can't be stacked